MatrixManAtYrService/htty/README.md

 ### Example

-The [sl](https://linuxcommandlibrary.com/man/sl) command provides an ascii animated train for your terminal.
+By default, the [sl](https://linuxcommandlibrary.com/man/sl) command provides your terminal with an animated ascii train.
-The session shown below uses `htty` to capture teminal snapshots.
+Let's run it with `htty` to instead run it with a headless terminal.

 ![animated ascii-art train](example.svg)